Lindenwood University: Spellmann Era revitalization

 The university began an extensive expansion of academic, residential, and athletic facilities starting in the mid-1990s which included construction of eight new residence halls, the Spellmann Campus Center, Lou Brock Sports Complex, and Harlen C. Hunter Stadium, as well as extensions to Ayres Hall and Harmon Hall.
 A change that caused controversy for the school was the "Pork for Tuition" program begun in 2002 and designed to help rural families pay for tuition by the university accepting livestock in return for discounts.
 The animals were then processed and used in the school cafeteria.
 At the time, People for the Ethical Treatment of Animals staged a small protest in Saint Charles in response to the program.
-The Spellmann administration's focus on enrollment growth made Lindenwood the fastest-growing university in the Midwest during the time from the mid-1990s into early 2000s.
+The Spellmann administration's focus on enrollment growth made Lindenwood the fastest-growing university in the Midwest during the time from the mid-1990s into the early 2000s.
 In 2006, Dennis Spellmann died by which time the university had seen its endowment grow to more than $50 million.
-Dr. James Evans became Lindenwood's 21st president on February 9, 2007.
+James Evans became Lindenwood's 21st president on February 9, 2007.